Natural language processing classification

 What did Peak do?

-Peak has developed a unique Natural Language Processing (NLP) classification model for GSK, powered by the Peak AI System.
+Peak has developed a unique Natural Language Processing (NLP) classification model for GSK, powered by our Decision Intelligence platform.
 This model is used to label a controlled set of sentences.
 Ambiguity is high in open field text, so to handle this, Peak’s model can provide up to two or three labels (if appropriate) to any given comment.

-The AI System increases the value and accuracy of a particular comment compared to only using one label.
+The platform increases the value and accuracy of a particular comment compared to only using one label.
 The model can also run through all historical responses as well as ones that will be input in the future to standardize labels and remove subjectiveness.

 What’s the upshot?